makersacademy/bowling-challenge/kd_approach.md

 - Player
   Manages:
-  - [X] User input of number of pins rolled (???)
+  - [X] User input of number of pins rolled (??? - refactored this and included in frame object)

 Justification: Useful if the one-player scorecard is expanded to two-player scorecards

 - Frame
   - [X] User input of number of pins rolled - play?
-  - Manages pins rolled by the player in a frame
+  - [X] Manages pins rolled by the player in a frame
-  - Determines the type: strike, spare, normal
+  - [X] Determines the type: strike, spare, normal

 Once `player` plays a roll, the frame will determine the score, it will determine the overall type for the frame.
 The frame tracking is delegated to the `BowlingGame` object.`BowlingGame` manages the 10th frame management. `ScoreCard` manages the scoring mechanism.

 - BowlingGame
   Manages:
   - [X] Keeping track of frame e.g. frame i
-  - Keeping track of roll number
+  - Keeping track of roll number(???)
   - Game start
   - Game stop
   - 10th frame management